Exercise normal safety precautions in Estonia. Exercise common sense. Be alert to information on changes to local conditions.

 - Medical emergencies: 112

 - Criminal issues: 112 or contact the local police at the nearest police station.
-Always obtain a police report when reporting a crime.
+Always get a police report when reporting a crime.

 Tourism services and products